adraney0/CS260startup/notes.md

 | Mouse          | Click events          |
 | Text selection | When text is selected |

+- getElementById() -  returns an element with a specified value.
 ## Local Storage
 - provides ability to persistently store and retrieve data on user's browser across sessions and HTML renderings
 - Ex: frontend JS stores user's name, retrieve later when different page is loaded